CrazyDude1994/android-taranis-smartport-telemetry/README.md

 ![alt text](https://raw.githubusercontent.com/CrazyDude1994/android-taranis-smartport-telemetry/master/connection.jpg "Connection example")

+**upd: ** now you can use usb serial connection.
+More info here https://github.com/CrazyDude1994/android-taranis-smartport-telemetry/issues/47

 ## Tested modules

 Currently we support classic BL,BLE and integrated bluetooth modules into your transmitter.
 We currently tested them on the HC-05, HC-06, HC-09, HM-10.
 Make sure that when using BLE module you should disable PIN code (if possible).
 For classic BL module to appear in the list, you should pair it to your Android device first.